 Why can hyaluronic acid treat pain caused by osteoarthritis?
 What kind of substance is it?
 Hyaluronic acid may still be unclear, but beauty lovers must have heard of it, after all, it is recognized as the best moisturizing ingredient, widely used in maintenance and cosmetics.

 What is hyaluronic acid?

-Its unique molecular structure and physical and chemical properties show many important physiological functions in the human body, such as lubricating joints, regulating the permeability of vascular wall, regulating protein, promoting wound healing and so on.
+Its unique molecular structure and physical and chemical properties show many important physiological functions in the human body, such as lubricating joints, regulating the permeability of vascular walls, regulating protein, promoting wound healing, and so on.
 It should be noted that the main component of synovial fluid secreted by the knee joint itself is sodium hyaluronate.

 What does it do in the human body?

 The presence of sodium hyaluronate in the synovial fluid can give the synovial fluid a high degree of viscoelasticity and lubrication, reduce the impact of human walking and movement on the bone, and then reduce the friction of bones.

 In addition, polyglycolic acid, which is composed of sodium hyaluronate and proteoglycan, is the basic unit of the cartilage matrix.
 There is a thin amorphous layer on the surface of the cartilage, which is also a complex of sodium hyaluronate and protein.
 It is only by them that the cartilage can relieve the force on the knee.